 Why Visit the AO Arena

-Visiting the AO Arena is about more than the show itself.
-The arena is part of Manchester’s cultural identity, and many visitors combine their evening with exploring the Northern Quarter, visiting the National Football Museum, or shopping in the Arndale Centre.
+Visiting the AO Arena is also about more than the event itself.
+Its central location places it at the heart of Manchester’s wider cultural scene.
+Many visitors combine their trip with time in the Northern Quarter, a visit to the National Football Museum, or shopping at the Arndale Centre, all of which are within easy walking distance.
+This turns a single event into a broader city experience.

 Quick Facts / Arena Overview